wngaw/wngaw.github.io/_posts/2019-05-26-decision-trees.md

 ## Context

-Assume we have the following dataset where we want to predict the a fruit label given the color and diameter of it:
+Assume we have the following dataset where we want to predict a fruit label given the color and diameter of it:

 | **Dataset** | **Color** | **Diameter**  | **Label** |
 | :---: | :---: | :---: | :---: |